AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 3. In the **Assets** tab, select **Add** to add an asset to this task.

      ![](./images/workfront-create-tasks-asset.png){width="650" align="left"}

+     The **Selecth path** dialog is displayed.
+Select a path to the required asset.
+You can add multiple assets by selecting the valid paths in the path browser.
+Your selected paths will be retained, allowing you to easily review or modify them when you reopen the dialog.

     * For authoring, publishing, and translation tasks, you are prompted to select the location of the required file in the **Select path** dialog box.
 The selected file (a topic for authoring and map for publishing and translation) is added to the task as soon as the **Create** button is selected.